5 Mexican Breakfastsyou need to tryin Mexico City

 Breakfast in Mexico City is not a light meal.
 It is a full event.
 Forget sad hotel toast and tiny coffees.
 Mornings here smell like sizzling chorizo, fresh tortillas on a hot comal, spicy salsa, and café de olla strong enough to wake up the entire city.

-Street corners turn into breakfast spots, markets start steaming before sunrise, and locals already know exactly where they are eating before 9 am.
-One morning you are eating chilaquiles drowned in green salsa inside a tiny neighborhood café in Narvarte.
+Street corners turn into breakfast spots, markets start steaming before sunrise, and locals already know exactly where they are eating before 9am.
+One morning you are eating chilaquiles drowned in green salsa inside a tiny neighbourhood café in Narvarte.
 The next, you are standing at a market counter with a tamal in one hand and hot atole in the other while the city wakes up around you.

 Chilaquiles